demayjee/alx-pre_course/0x02-git/README.md

-This file is mandatory in all ALX School projects
+Software engineering is one of the coolest jobs in the world!